haozuguo/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 # The Basics

-The Camunda RPA bridge serves a connector between Camunda (BPMN) on the one side and UIPath (RPA) on the other side.
+The Camunda RPA bridge serves as a connector between Camunda (BPMN) on the one side and UIPath (RPA) on the other side.
 Processes running inside the Camunda engine can define external tasks that are marked as RPA tasks.

 The bridge extends the regular [Java External Task Client](https://github.com/camunda/camunda-external-task-client-java), fetches and locks the RPA tasks and starts a job in UIPath.
 Once the job is done, UIPath will notify a webhook in the bridge about the job result and state (Success/Failure).
 The bridge will complete the previously locked external task and pass any result variables received from UIPath along to the Camunda engine.

 # Prerequisites and Supported Environments
 The Camunda RPA Bridge supports the on-premise version of the [UIPath Orchestrator](https://www.uipath.com/product/orchestrator).
 To execute RPA bots from Camunda you will need:

-* An on-premise installation of [UIPath Orchestrator](https://www.uipath.com/product/orchestrator).
+* An on-premise installation of [UIPath Orchestrator](https://www.uipath.com/product/orchestrator)
 * Camunda BPM 7.14 Enterprise Edition or later
 * Java 8 or later installed on the machine that runs the Camunda RPA bridge